SIBO (Small Intestinal Bacterial Overgrowth)

 - Poor gut motility which prevents the normal "clearing" of bacteria.
 This can be caused by connective tissue conditions such as scleroderma, nervous system disease such as Parkinson's, hypothyroidism and drugs especially opiate pain-killers, but probably most commonly diabetes as this can cause damage to nerves supplying the gut.
 It is also thought that some viruses may influence motility and this can pre-dispose to the development of dysbiosis; among those implicated is COVID.

 - Low stomach acid.
 The production of acid by the stomach is a normal physiological phenomenon.
 Hydrochloric acid starts the process of breaking down the food we eat so that it can be digested.
 But it also helps to create a barrier, protecting the rest of the gut from the micro-organisms that we inevitably ingest when we swallow and eat.
 Some of these will be on our food but our mouths and throats are also colonised by many different organisms.
 Normally these are killed in the stomach but in the absence of normal levels of stomach acid these micro-organisms can pass into the small bowel and then the colon.
 Low stomach acid can occur following surgery and is also caused by h.
 Pylori infection.
 It is associated with pernicious anaemia but the most common cause of profound acid production depression are the powerful anti-acid medications Proton Pump Inhibitors (PPIs).
 Studies have shown that the usual balance of organisms in the biome is disturbed in patients taking PPIs.
 Oral bacteria and potentially pathogenic bacteria are increased in the gut microbiota of PPI users and there are more microbial alterations in the gut associated with PPI use than with antibiotics or other drug use.
-RefluxUK has completed and published a study that showed that nearly two thirds of patients with reflux and SIBO symptoms and taking PPIs long-term tested positive for SIBO.
+RefluxUK has completed and published a study that showed that nearly two thirds of patients with reflux and symptoms associated with SIBO and taking PPIs long-term tested positive for SIBO.
 So, these drugs may well be one of the most common causes of a change in the normal gut Biome and the consequences of this.
 Read more about PPI, their history, efficacy and side effects here.

 - Antibiotics.
 By their very nature antibiotics will preferentially kill some gut micro-organisms while others will survive therefore disturbing the normal balance within the gut.
 Used repeatedly, or over the long-term, drug resistance will develop.
 Sometimes the alteration in the gut biome will precipitate the sudden onset of symptoms but sometimes these may become problematic even years later.